abraunegg/onedrive/docs/usage.md

 - **Timestamp Alignment for Atomic Saves**
   Editors that rely on local file timestamps (rather than content checksums) previously issued warnings that a file had changed unexpectedly—typically because the `onedrive` client updated the modification time after upload.
   This client preserves the original modification timestamp if only fractional seconds differ, preventing unnecessary timestamp changes.
-As a result, editors such as `vi`, `vim`, `nvim`, `emacs`, and `LibreOffice` should not trigger warnings when saving files using atomic operations.
+As a result, editors such as `vi`, `vim`, `nvim`, `emacs`, `LibreOffice` and `Obsidian` should not trigger warnings when saving files using atomic operations.

 - **False Conflict Prompts (Collaborative Editing)**
   In collaborative editing scenarios—such as with LibreOffice or shared OneDrive folders—conflict prompts may still occur if another user or device modifies a file, resulting in a meaningful timestamp or content change.